 Frequently Asked Questions

-Stringified JSON is JSON that has been serialized into a string — with escaped quotes (\") and backslashes — often when one JSON payload is nested inside another.
-Log Unpacker recursively unescapes these strings so you see clean, readable JSON.
+Your logging library serialized a JSON object into a string — adding escaped quotes (\") and backslashes — before embedding it in another field.
+Log Unpacker recursively unescapes these strings, even when nested multiple levels deep, so you see clean readable JSON.

 2How do I decode a JWT token found in log files?